Jordan Norley: West Chester Borough Council

 Jordan Norley represented the 4th Ward and replaced Councilwoman Sue Bayne in 2012 after she stepped down due to term limits.
 He was challenged by Mrs. Bayne in the 2015 Democratic Primary election and won with 51 votes to her 27.
 He established a standing committee to return rail service to the borough and put up ‘quiet zone’ signs to remind residents of the noise ordinance.

 While he was a member of Borough Council, he served as President of Borough Council, then Vice President of Borough Council.

 Interim Mayor of West Chester

 First tenure

 Jordan Norley was appointed to the position of interim mayor after Mayor Carolyn Comitta stepped down after being elected to the Pennsylvania House of Representatives.
 He did not seek to retain the seat in the 2017 election, and was succeeded by Dianne Herrin.

 Second tenure

 Herrin was elected to the Pennsylvania House of Representatives in 2020 to succeed Comitta upon her election to the Pennsylvania State Senate.
 Herrin stepped down as Mayor on February 20, 2021, and Norley was appointed to be interim Mayor once again.

-On March 11, 2021, Norley announced that he would seek the Democratic nomination for mayor in the 2021 election.
+On March 11, 2021, despite saying he would not run for mayor when applying for the interim mayor position, Norley announced that he would seek the Democratic nomination for mayor in the 2021 election.
 He lost his primary bid to Lillian DeBaptiste, daughter of former mayor Clifford DeBaptiste.
 DeBaptiste went on to win the election and succeeded Norley as mayor on January 3, 2022.